Ideal Elevator Dimensions for Australian Homes: Complete Size Guide

 How These Dimensions Fit Real Australian Homes

-Melbourne Terraces
+Melbourne Homes

 The average void is 1000 mm wide.
 A 965 mm wide shaft fits perfectly.

-Perth Project Homes
+Perth Homes

 New display homes routinely leave 1000 mm beside the pantry.